pablo-chacon/dede-protocol/README.md

 DeDe Protocol official, on-chain canonical deployment.
 This deployment includes the immutable 0.5% protocol fee, which supports ongoing audits, tooling, SDKs, and ecosystem maintenance.

-Integrators are encouraged to use the **official DeDe Protocol deployment** because:
+Integrators are encouraged to use this **official DeDe Protocol deployment** because:

 1. **Security**
    The canonical contracts are audited, publicly inspected, and governed by a multisig.